tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 - Show deployment preview and make sure we are good to merge.
 - Show how to indent components for readability
 - Explain Lab requirements
-- dont go over board on css.
+- don't go over board on css.

 ## Run the foreach Demo